adean1998/mapping-met-museum/index.md

 - **The Michael C. Rockefeller Wing encompasses many very different countries/cultures.**
-31 countries across five continents are represented in the department
+31 countries across five continents are represented in the department.

 - **Met’s data can be inconsistent, incomplete, and overly general**